KatherineMichel/digital-commonplace/keeping-tabs-people.md

 Test
 https://adamj.eu/tech/2021/01/04/2021-01-04-better-exception-output-in-djangos-test-runner-with-better-exceptions/ | 404: Page not found - Adam Johnson
 https://adamj.eu/tech/2020/09/05/what-happens-when-you-run-manage.py-test/ | What happens when you run manage.py test? - Adam Johnson

-The Well Maintained Test
-https://twitter.com/AdamChainz/status/1456347321415917569 | Adam Johnson on Twitter: "✍️ I’ve come up with a test that we can use to decide whether a new package we’re considering depending on is well-maintained. https://t.co/vW08nG67cH" / Twitter https://adamj.eu/tech/2021/11/04/the-well-maintained-test/ | The Well-Maintained Test: 12 Questions for New Dependencies - Adam Johnson https://twitter.com/ryancheley/status/1462970339768426498 | The B Is Silent on Twitter: "New Post: The Well Maintained Test https://t.co/xigqGCpcxT which was inspired by an article written by @AdamChainz and tools built by @simonw @willmcgugan!
-Such a great #Python community out there with lots of tools to help you build cool stuff! 💯" / Twitter https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/ | The Joel Test: 12 Steps to Better Code – Joel on Software

-Optimize ORM
-https://twitter.com/AdamChainz/status/1405805494158123008 | Adam Johnson on Twitter: "This is your infrequent reminder that the Django docs has a great page on how to optimize your use of the ORM: https://t.co/vWPPa6Sckr" / Twitter

 https://adamj.eu/tech/2020/02/25/use-python-m-pip-everywhere/ | Use ‘python -m pip’ Everywhere - Adam Johnson